HicaroD/tChat/README.md

 python3 main.py -n hicaro____ -ch shroud
 ```
 You can use -n for your Twitch username and -ch for the channel name you want to join!
+IMPORTANT: If it's the first you are using the program, you will need to insert a OAuth token to join the chat.
+Use this website to get your oauth token: [Twitch Chat OAuth Password Generator](https://twitchapps.com/tmi/)

 ## License
 [MIT](./LICENSE)